htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added the option for *condor_dagman* to remove jobs after reducing MaxJobs to a value lower than the number of currently running jobs.
 This behavior is controlled by the :macro:`DAGMAN_REMOVE_JOBS_AFTER_LIMIT_CHANGE` macro, which defaults to False.
   :ticket:`7368`

 - The new configuration parameter ``NEGOTIATOR_SUBMITTER_CONSTRAINT`` defines an expression which constrains which submitter ads are considered for matchmaking by the *condor_negotiator*.
   :ticket:`7490`

 Bugs Fixed:

+- Some URLs for keys in AWS S3 buckets were previously of the form ``s3://<bucket>.s3-<region>.amazonaws.com/<key>``.
+Not all regions support this form of address; instead, you must use URLs of the form ``s3://<bucket>.s3.<region>.amazonaws.com/<key>``.
+HTCondor now allows and requires the latter; you will have to change older submit files.
+  :ticket:`7517`

 - To work around an issue where long-running *gce_gahp* process enter a state where they can no longer authenticate with GCE, the daemon now restarts once